 The non-financial section of the Report is guided by the framework of the International Integrated Reporting Council (IIRC), Securities and Exchange Board of India and Principles of National Voluntary Guidelines on social, environmental and economic responsibilities of business.
+Integrity - The new Corporate Office in Bengaluru

-every aspect of our many relationships.
+INTEGRITY at Titan underscores every aspect of our many relationships.
 Emanating from the deeply ingrained TATA Ethos, integrity permeates every stakeholder group.